10 Things to Consider when choosing your Wedding Venue

 9. Are there any lighting and sound restrictions?

 Ask the venue manager about the power sources and whether the existing infrastructure can handle more lighting and the power needed for your speakers and sound equipment.
 If not, you will have to notify your DJ and lighting company to bring additional leads to avoid overloading and embarrassing power cuts during the evening – We’ve all experienced those!

-Due to their location close to residential areas or sensitive neighbours, some venues might have noise regulations applicable to them.
+Due to their location close to residential areas or sensitive neighbours, some wedding reception might have noise regulations applicable to them.
 Find out whether this is the case and if so, until what time you can lift the roof of the house.
 If your venue needs you to turn down the sound by 11 pm, there are other options available to keep the party going.
-One such solution is that of a Silent Disco – we suggest Silent Events SA so you can party to all hours of the morning without disturbing anyone!
+One such solution is that of a Silent Disco – we suggest Perfect Tone so you can party to all hours of the morning without disturbing anyone!

 10. Google other weddings at the venues you like

 Previous weddings at the same time of the year as your chosen month will give you great insight into what you can expect.
 Furthermore, it will help you to ask questions when you do a site visit.
 You might notice the ceremony conducted in different places of the venue utilised in ways you could not imagine.
 In your web search, make note of these things: